-In reply to Commissioner Scully's query will the temporary anchorage be advertised and what happens next if multiple vessel violators are visited by Code Enforcement twice, Harbormaster Blank restated that there will be notice in the Local Notice to Mariners for the temporary west anchorage.
+In reply to Commissioner Scully's query will the temporary anchorage be advertised and what happens are the next steps if multiple vessel's in a slip -violators are visited by Code Enforcement twice.
+Harbormaster Blank restated that there will be a notice in the Local Notice to Mariners for the temporary west anchorage.
 Also, there was mention of the temporary west anchorage at a City Council meeting.
-He explained that Code Enforcement are taking an educational approach to multiple birthing situations and he suspects that there will be no citations if Code Enforcement has to visit a second time.
+With regard to multivessel birthing, Hhe explained that Code Enforcement personnel are taking an educational approach to multiple birthing situations and he suspects that there will be no citations if Code Enforcement has to visit a second time.